ArcNLET-Py/ArcNLET-Py/docs/UserManual/sensitivityandcalibration.rst

-   but hydraulic gradient, the goal of adjusting the smoothing factor is to obtain a linear relationship between the smoothed DEM (which is an intermediate output layer of the Groundwater Flow Module, described in detail in the user’s manual) and the calibration targets values at the observation wells.
+   but hydraulic gradient, the goal of adjusting the smoothing factor is to obtain a linear relationship between the smoothed DEM (which is an intermediate output layer of the Groundwater Flow Module, described in detail in the user's manual) and the calibration targets values at the observation wells.
 The slope of the linear relationship must be close to 1.0 so that the shape of the smoothed DEM mimics the shape of the water table.
 Hydraulic conductivity is not calibrated in this